timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 ![Starting to climb on up](https://cdn.jeeveshikedthepct.com/images/5df33b79-1afd-472b-65bb-e40315c44300.jpeg)

-A strong 45 miles into the Sierra Nevada, we pushed up to 12k feet of elevation, where the group finally felt the elevation a bit.
+A strong 45 miles into the Sierra Nevada, we pushed up to 12k feet of elevation, where the group finally felt the lack of oxygen.
 The temperature cooled dramatically, partially because of an incoming cold front.

 Here, however, we came across our first alpine lake: Chicken Springs Lake.
 The lake was freezing cold, but I still soaked my feet to help them reduce in size, as my foot size had grown a full size since starting.
-Ant Man and Giggles dove straight in.
+Ant Man and Giggles, being insane, dove straight in.

 The lake was beautiful, but unfortunately a bit trashed due to being a popular spot.
 Upon finding fecal remains hidden among the rocks, I quickly discarded my first campsite choice.